 Categories: Visual Arts

-I often bury the elements I use as grounds in my paintings and mixed-media works—laser prints, magazine pages, found images—but I feel the pulse they create, a call-and-response with the paint.
-The picture plane is frequently in flux and fractured, and I repeat images that I find evocative.
+I often bury the elements I use as grounds in my paintings and mixed-media works—laser prints, magazine pages, found images—but I feel their pulse, the call-and-response with the paint.
+The picture plane is frequently in flux and fractured; repeated images echo.
 These images are generally a slow burn, not immediately decipherable but always the provocation for the brushstrokes around and over them.
 My opening image is a detail from "The History of the World," where laser-print cutouts of a Mars Rover and a Queens auto-wrecking yard stand in for themes of exploration and wreckage.
 Working in the studio in tandem with pre-existing images and found things transforms the world into material.